Evaluation Toolkit – Planning Your Evaluation

 Before starting any evaluation, it is important to have a clear idea about what it is you want to know, in as much detail as possible.
 This is similar to developing a research question.

 Defining what you’re aiming to achieve from the evaluation at the start of the project really helps you focus your efforts, and identify what you do (and don’t) need to include.
 It also helps you avoid running into problems later on in the project.

 For example, a question like ‘was this activity good?’ is much more challenging to answer (what do you mean by ‘good’?; for whom?) than ‘Did most of the participants recognise the term ‘black hole’ by the end of the activity?’.
 What you want to find out will determine the rest of the evaluation, especially the tools you use.

 Remember that simply gaining knowledge may be only one possible outcome of your project.
 Your participants may, for example, also develop their communication skills, change their attitude to your organisation, be inspired by your work or make changes in their own work.
 The Generic Learning Outcomes framework from the Arts Council emphasises the range of emotional, attitudinal, skills and behavioural changes you might inspire in your participants.

 The website includes examples of each type of outcome, as well as useful advice on how to apply the framework to your own project, and templates for recording and analysing both quantitative and qualitative data.
-We have also used this framework in the final rows in our list of tools to explicitly indicate what sorts of tools best suit the main categories of Generic Learning Outcomes.
+We have also used this framework in our interactive tool selector to indicate which tools best suit the main categories of Generic Learning Outcomes.